knuxify/blog/_posts/2023-04-11-tab3-display.md

 In my case, it looked fine without the last one, but it would desync after the screen was rotated.
 When you get your display working, make sure to test things like rotation!

 What I did was I first tried to copy the flags from similar panels in mainline - that's how I ended up with the mode flags that eventually worked.
-As for the bus flags - I just had to experiment. `DRM_BUS_FLAG_DE_HIGH` was the magic flag that made everything work, but your mileage may vary - every panel is different.
+As for the bus flags - I just had to experiment. ~~`DRM_BUS_FLAG_DE_HIGH` was the magic flag that made everything work~~, but your mileage may vary - every panel is different.
+(Edit as of January 2024 - in my case, it turns out that I was actually missing the `samsung,invert-vclk` property on the FIMD.)

 (Small aside on the topic: DRM mode flags are actually implemented by the DRM driver.
 In the case of the Exynos DRM DSI driver, I found out by grepping around in the source that the DRM flags are simply [written to the DSIM_CONFIG register](https://github.com/torvalds/linux/blob/v6.3-rc7/drivers/gpu/drm/exynos/exynos_drm_dsi.c#L800-L866) (offset `0x10`); from there, I was able to figure out that I could just extract the correct DRM flags for the panel by checking the DSIM dump (as mentioned in the DSI/FIMD section).
 Here's a small Python snippet that can extract these flags from the dumped config value: